waku-org/specs/standards/core/sync.md

 Every timestamps after the first MUST be noted as the difference from the previous one.
 If the timestamp is the same, zero MUST be used and the hash MUST be added.
-The added hash MUST be trucated up to and including the first differetiating byte.
+The added hash MUST be truncated up to and including the first differentiating byte.

 | Timestamp | Hash | Timestamp (encoded) | Hash (encoded)
 | - | - | - | -